splaisan/ngs-tools/README.md

 ### **bed2picard-list.sh**

 Some Picard tools, like **CalculateHsMetrics** require list as input.
 The Picard list format is a hybrid format including a sam header and almost-BED data.
-The BED data shoudl be 5-column and the start coordinate increased by 1 to reflect the 1-closed expecations of Picard.
+The BED data has 5-columns and the start coordinate increased by 1 to reflect the 1-closed coordinate expectations of Picard.
 A simple bash script **[bed2picard-list.sh](bam-tools/bed2picard-list.sh)** was created to streamline the process of creating a list file from a **bed5** and **dict** files.

 <h4>Please send comments and feedback to <a href="mailto:bits@vib.be">bits@vib.be</a></h4>